Bug report #4863

 I can't think of any good use-case for wanting to edit layers that you have elected to not see.
 You hide them to get things out of the way, and simplify things.
 The only thing you should be able to do with a hidden layer is unhide it.
 I think maybe you shouldn't even be able to click and identify features in it either, which I think you can at the moment...

-#5 Updated by Alessandro Sarretta over 4 years ago
+#5 Updated by Alessandro Sarretta about 6 years ago

 I think a possible use case where to use this function is when editing very complex features that cause slow rendering when you pan the map; having a visible reference and light layer to edit something heavy behind could be maybe useful (never used anyway).

 A possible solution could be to have a warning when one is editing a layer not visible in the canvas, so it is explicit and the user can check which layer is selected in the legend.

-#9 Updated by Alex Hajnal almost 2 years ago
+#9 Updated by Alex Hajnal over 3 years ago

 Being able to edit hidden layers is very useful when working with remote sensing data.
 Specifically, being able to see source data (aerial image, LIDAR relief, etc.) without it being obscured by the data being edited is invaluable.